ABC of ICT - Attitude, Behavior, Culture

 KPMG Maturity Model for service organizations

 From the moment Richard Nolan introduced his ‘staged model’ for the application of IT in organizations in 1973, many people have used stepwise improvement models.
-These models were quickly recognized as suitable instruments for quality improvement programmes, thereby helping organizations to climb up the maturity ladder.
-Dozens of variations on the theme can easily be found nowadays, ranging from trades like software development, acquisition, systems engineering, software testing, website development, data warehousing and security engineering, to help desks, knowledge management, etc. Obviously the kaizen principle (improvement works best in smaller steps) was one that appealed to many.
-After Nolan’s staged model in 1973, the most appealing application of this modelling was found when the Software Engineering Institute (SEI) of Carnegie Mellon University, USA, published its Software Capability Maturity Model (SW-CMM).
-The CMM was copied and applied in most of the cases mentioned above, making CMM something of a standard in maturity modelling.
+These models were quickly recognized as suitable instruments for quality improvement programs, thereby helping organizations to climb up the maturity ladder.
+Dozens of variations on the theme can easily be found nowadays, ranging from trades like software development, acquisition, systems engineering, software testing, website development, data warehousing, and security engineering, to help desks, knowledge management, etc. Obviously the kaizen principle (improvement works best in smaller steps) was one that appealed to many.
+After Nolan’s staged model in 1973, the most appealing application of this modeling was found when the Software Engineering Institute (SEI) of Carnegie Mellon University, USA, published its Software Capability Maturity Model (SW-CMM).
+The CMM was copied and applied in most of the cases mentioned above, making CMM something of a standard in maturity modeling.
 At this moment there even is a project group working on the development of an IT Service CMM.
-In Europe there is one standard for quality management, modelled by the European Foundation for Quality Management (EFQM).
+In Europe, there is one standard for quality management, modeled by the European Foundation for Quality Management (EFQM).
 This model uses largely the same criteria as in the USA’s Malcolm Baldridge National Quality Award.
-In the Netherlands a staged model was developed upon the EFQM base, and this model was applied to IT service organizations.
-In the contributions in this part you will find some of the results this has brought.
+In the Netherlands, a staged model was developed upon the EFQM base, and this model was applied to IT service organizations.
+In the contributions in this part, you will find some of the results this has brought.

 Het 'Organizational Culture Assessment Instrument' (kortweg: OCAI) van Quinn en Cameron is een gevalideerde onderzoeksmethode om organisatiecultuur in kaart te brengen.
 OCAI is gebaseerd op een kwadrant met vier organisatieculturen, die sterk verschillen op de dimensies interne-externe gerichtheid en beheersbaarheid-flexibiliteit.
 Het model is hieronder in vereenvoudigde vorm weergegeven. <lees hier meer>